 - Inform the detainee of local and U.S.-based resources to assist victims of crime that may be available to them

-- If they would like, ensuring that prison officials are permitting visits with a member of the clergy of the religion of the U.S. citizen’s choice
+- If they would like, ensure that prison officials are permitting visits with a member of the clergy of the religion of the U.S. citizen’s choice

 - Establish an Overseas Citizen Services (OCS) Trust so friends and family can transfer funds to imprisoned U.S. citizens, when permissible under prison regulations